Adappt-Intelligence-Inc/libra/doc/Adappt API for manufacturer.md

 ```
 # enabling the Face recognition.

-6. In this step, Adappt app will register the Device
+6. In this step, Adappt app will register the Device for Face recognition
 ```
 AAPI4: Register (H/w): http://192.168.0.110:9002/registerDeviceX
 ```